donunobunjo/Portfolio/README.md

 ---

 ## 🧭 Executive Summary

-I am a passionate **IT educator, data analyst, and technology trainer** dedicated to helping learners understand and apply practical technology skills.
-My work focuses on **Python programming, data analysis, web development, and networking fundamentals**.
+I am a **Machine Learning Engineer** and **Data Analyst** who transforms raw data into intelligence and insight.
+My passion lies at the intersection of logic and creativity — building models that not only predict outcomes but tell meaningful stories.

+With expertise in **Python**, **SQL**, **Power BI**, and tools like **scikit-learn**, **pandas**, and **TensorFlow**, I design solutions that turn data-driven challenges into strategic opportunities.
+My projects span from **customer segmentation** and **predictive analytics** to **interactive dashboards** and **business intelligence systems**.

-Through teaching, projects, and community involvement, I aim to bridge the gap between technical theory and real-world application — preparing students and professionals for modern tech careers.
+Beyond technical skill, I bring clarity, curiosity, and commitment — ensuring every solution I build delivers measurable impact.
+Whether collaborating with teams or working independently, I aim to bridge the gap between code and purpose, data and decision.

+To me, data is more than numbers — it’s imagination waiting to become intelligence.

 ---

-## 💼 Detailed Portfolio
+## 💼 Portfolio Projects

 Below is a collection of featured projects, each highlighting specific areas of expertise and practical application.
-The portfolio is organized as a **4 x 3 grid** of project cards.

 | **Project Title** | **Overview** | **Objectives** | **Read More** |
 |-------------------|---------------|----------------|----------------|